 Life insurance retirement plans vs. 401(k)s & IRAs

-Regardless of the life insurance policy you choose, your retirement should still be funded through a dedicated retirement account like a 401(k) or an IRA.
-Cash value life insurance has fewer investment alternatives and lower rates of return when compared to a 401(k) or IRA.
+Regardless of the life insurance policy, your retirement should still be funded through a dedicated retirement account like a 401(k) or an IRA.
+Cash-value life insurance has fewer investment alternatives and lower rates of return when compared to a 401(k) or IRA.

 |Growth||Tax-deferred||Tax-deferred||Tax-free||Tax-deferred or free|